-- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off- site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2023 Annex A.
+- Pupils' health and safety and emotional well-being, and their mental and physical health or development. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits and off- site education. - Intimate care and emotional wellbeing. - On-line safety and associated issues. - Appropriate arrangements to ensure school security, considering the local context. - Keeping children safe from risks, harm, exploitation and sexual violence and sexual harassment between children: KCSiE 2024 Annex A.

-This policy is consistent with:
+5.2 This policy is consistent with:

-- the legal duty to safeguard and promote the welfare of children, as described in section 157 of the Education Act 2002 and the statutory guidance "Keeping children safe in education - Statutory guidance for schools and colleges", 2023 and "Working Together to Safeguard Children", 2018. - The Lincolnshire Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements
+- the legal duty to safeguard and promote the welfare of children, as described in section 157 of the Education Act 2002 and the statutory guidance "Keeping children safe in education Statutory guidance for schools and colleges", 2024 and "Working Together to Safeguard Children", 2023. - The Lincolnshire Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements Contents (proceduresonline.com)-

-There are four main elements to our Safeguarding / Child Protection strategy:

-Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures);

-- Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns); - Support (to pupils and school staff and to children who may have been harmed or abused); - Working with parents (to ensure appropriate communications and actions are undertaken).

-This policy applies to all staff, volunteers, governors, and visitors to the school.
+- 5.3 There are four main elements to our Safeguarding / Child Protection strategy: - Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures). - Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns). - Support (to pupils and school staff and to children who may have been harmed or abused). - Working with parents (to ensure appropriate communications and actions are undertaken). - 5.4 This policy applies to all staff, volunteers, governors, and visitors to the school.
 We recognise that child protection is the responsibility of all adults in school.
-We will ensure that all parents and other working partners are aware of our child protection policy by mentioning it in our school prospectus, displaying appropriate information in our reception and on the school website and by raising awareness at meetings with parents as appropriate.
+We will ensure that all parents and other working partners are aware of our Safeguarding and child protection policy by publishing it on our website, displaying appropriate information in our reception and by raising awareness at meetings with parents as appropriate.
+There is a condensed set of bullet points from our policy handed out to visitors on arrival on school site the Safe@CIT leaflet.

-Extended school activities

-Where the School provides services or activities directly under the supervision or management of school staff, the school's arrangements for child protection will apply.
-Where services or activities are provided separately by another body, leaders and the LSB will seek assurance in writing that the body concerned has appropriate policies and procedures in place to safeguard and protect children (inspecting these where needed) and that there are arrangements to liaise with the school on these matters where appropriate.
-Safeguarding requirements will be included in any lease or hire agreement as a condition of use; and any failure to comply will lead to termination of the agreement.